 It's the answer every new blogger wants to know, especially companies just embarking on the journey of blogging.
 How long will it take before they start seeing increased traffic flood into their website?
 Is it weeks, months or years?

 The answer, of course, is: it depends.
-And if your boss is asking, tell him not to expect a flood per se.
+And if your boss is asking, tell him not to expect a flood of new contacts and traffic tomorrow.

-What I can tell you based on our own experience with our own blog, and assisting clients with launching their blog, there's ways to influence how soon you see exponential traffic growth.
+What I can tell you based on our own experience with our own blog, and assisting clients with launching their blogs, there are ways to influence how soon you see exponential traffic growth.
 And there's a definite tipping point once you reach a certain number of blogs when publishing them on a consistent basis.

 Factors That Impact Getting Website Traffic From Your Blog